 There have also been significant changes on the villain side as Lord Zedd has assumed control from Rita.
 Zedd immediately comes off as a bigger threat than Rita ever was.
 It will be interesting to see how the series plays out with Zedd at the helm as the big bad.

 Simone Di Meo is no longer providing pencils but Daniele Di Nicuolo does an adequate job in keeping the art style tonally consistent.
 Everything looks solid.
 The action sequences also represent a return to form over the previous arc that had very little compelling action.

 I'm really just happy to get back to normalcy.
 I understand that with "Beyond the Grid" Boom Studios was probably looking to expand the world the Rangers occupied.
 The problem was that they chose the wrong writer to tell that story.
 Ryan Parrott keeps things simple and focuses on the characters.
-The pretentiousness and melodrama are dialed back and whats left is a forward progression of the core characters that we care about.
+The pretentiousness and melodrama are dialed back and what's left is the forward progression of a story featuring core characters that we care about.